“Religion”: a syndrome definition

 How to Define “Religion”

 In medicine, the notion of a “syndrome” is used to capture human disorders which we don’t yet fully understand.
-Psychiatry, an area of medicine wrought with incomplete knowledge, has most of its diagnoses by syndrome.
-Let’s take “Panic Attack” a list the DSM-IV definition in syndrome typology:
+Psychiatry, an area of medicine wrought with incomplete knowledge, has most of its diagnoses in terms of syndromes.
+Let me show your an example of Psychiatry’s syndrome definition of “Panic Attack” as list in the DSM-IV:

 Must have all of these: